veo-labs/openveo-plugin-generator/README.md

 The generated plugin provides many features:

-- Many Grunt tasks to manage (compile, minify, generate documention) your code
-- Ready to production
+- Many Grunt tasks to manage (compile, minify, generate documention) your code - Ready to production
 - Angular.js to manage back-end and front-end
 - A Node.js server with Express.js ready to start
 - No JQuery dependency
 - Responsive Design
-- The Sass preprocessor and Bootstrap
+- The Sass preprocessor
+- Use of Bootstrap inherited from OpenVeo Core
-- Unit tests and e2e tests using Protractor
+- Unit tests and e2e tests using [Protractor](http://www.protractortest.org/)
 - All the features of the OpenVeo Core are available in your plugin like i18n translation, alerts, CRUD controllers to manage your entities, a logger ...
 - The possibility to override all functions inherited from OpenVeo Core
 - A full documentation to get into the OpenVeo solution